Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

    Submitty primarily uses server-side rendering via Twig. jQuery is used extensively throughout the site to add interactivity, but it is insufficient for the most complex pages.
-Instead, we think Vue.js is a better path forward for pages such as the TA grading interface, discussion forum, office hours queue, and rainbow grades customization interface.
+Instead, we we are moving forward with a redesign and refactor to [Vue.js](https://vuejs.org/) for pages such as the TA grading interface, discussion forum, office hours queue, and rainbow grades customization interface.
 The goal of this project is to explore how we can add and improve interactivity to specific pages and